knpuniversity/symfony4/knpu/ep4-security/fetch-user.md

 Hey!
 A brand new robot avatar *and* we see the first name of the dummy user.
 We *are* still missing this twitter handle... because... our `User` class doesn't have that property yet.
-Let's add that next, add cool shortcut method to our `User` class *and* talk about how we can fetch the `User` object from the *one* place we haven't talked about yet: services.
+Let's add that next *and* add a cool shortcut method to our `User` class.